shap/shap/README.md

 ## Sample notebooks

 The notebooks below demonstrate different use cases for Shap.
 Look inside the notebooks directory of the repository if you want to try playing with the original notebooks yourself.
-If you have your own notebook you would like to share, or have an improvement to the notebooks below pull requests are welcome :)
+If you have your own notebook you would like to share, or have an improvement to the notebooks below, pull requests are welcome :)

 - [**Iris classification**](https://slundberg.github.io/shap/notebooks/python/Iris%20classification.html) - A basic demonstration using the popular iris species dataset.
 It explains predictions from six different models in scikit-learn using Shap.